 For example, in New York, Los Angeles, Chicago, Philadelphia, San Diego, San Jose, San Francisco, Seattle, Boston, and Detroit, the five-year average for inflation is over 10%.

 Even if you lived in Colorado Springs or Wichita, the cities with the lowest inflation rate, where the five-year average for inflation is around 7.5%, your cost of living is still significantly higher than the official rates.

 No matter where you live in America, inflation is seriously outpacing what you make–and, chances are, putting more and more Americans in debt.

 #3.
-More and More Americans in Debt and Out of Money
+More and More Americans Are in Debt and Out of Money

-Seven years into the so-called U.S. economic recovery, prices are up and Americans are making less, are in debt, and have little set aside for an emergency.
+Seven-plus years into the so-called U.S. economic recovery, prices are up, Americans wages are flat, we’re more in debt, and we have little set aside for an emergency.
 For an economy that gets more than 70% of its GDP from consumer spending, this is not a recipe for economic success.

 It’s getting harder and harder to pay that debt off too, even according to official data.
 Over the last 13 years, the cost of living has increased 30%, but household income is up 28%.
 The most expensive debt, credit cards, costs the typical household $1,292 annually in interest charges.
-With interest rates expected to rise another two times in 2017, that debt burden is going to get even worse.
+With interest rates on the rise, that debt burden is going to get even worse.

 #4.
-U.S. Economy Not Prepared for Rate Hikes
+U.S. Economy Are Not Prepared for Rate Hikes